Introduction

 anaInfo

-#> 1 /usr/local/lib/R/site-library/patRoonData/extdata/pos solvent-pos-1 solvent-pos solvent-pos
+#> 1 solvent-pos-1 /usr/local/lib/R/site-library/patRoonData/extdata/pos solvent-pos solvent-pos

-#> 2 /usr/local/lib/R/site-library/patRoonData/extdata/pos solvent-pos-2 solvent-pos solvent-pos
+#> 2 solvent-pos-2 /usr/local/lib/R/site-library/patRoonData/extdata/pos solvent-pos solvent-pos

-#> 3 /usr/local/lib/R/site-library/patRoonData/extdata/pos solvent-pos-3 solvent-pos solvent-pos
+#> 3 solvent-pos-3 /usr/local/lib/R/site-library/patRoonData/extdata/pos solvent-pos solvent-pos

-#> 4 /usr/local/lib/R/site-library/patRoonData/extdata/pos standard-pos-1 standard-pos solvent-pos
+#> 4 standard-pos-1 /usr/local/lib/R/site-library/patRoonData/extdata/pos standard-pos solvent-pos

-#> 5 /usr/local/lib/R/site-library/patRoonData/extdata/pos standard-pos-2 standard-pos solvent-pos
+#> 5 standard-pos-2 /usr/local/lib/R/site-library/patRoonData/extdata/pos standard-pos solvent-pos

-#> 6 /usr/local/lib/R/site-library/patRoonData/extdata/pos standard-pos-3 standard-pos solvent-pos
+#> 6 standard-pos-3 /usr/local/lib/R/site-library/patRoonData/extdata/pos standard-pos solvent-pos

 • analysis: the name of the analysis.
 This should be the file name without file extension.

 The latter two columns are especially important for data cleanup, which will be discussed later.
-For now keep in mind that the analyses for the solvents and standards each belong to a different replicate group ("solvent" and "standard") and that the solvents should be used for blank subtraction.
+For now keep in mind that the analyses for the solvents and standards each belong to a different replicate ("solvent" and "standard") and that the solvents should be used for blank subtraction.

 In this tutorial the analysis information was just copied directly from patRoonData.
 The generateAnalysisInfo() function can be used to generate such a table for your own sample analyses.
 This function scans a given directory for MS data files and automatically fills in the path and analysis columns from this information.
-In addition, you can pass replicate group and blank information to this function.
+In addition, you can pass replicate and blank information to this function.
 Example:

-generateAnalysisInfo(patRoonData::exampleDataPath(), groups = c(rep("solvent-pos", 3), rep("standard-pos", 3)),
+generateAnalysisInfo(fromCentroid = patRoonData::exampleDataPath(), replicate = c(rep("solvent-pos", 3), rep("standard-pos", 3)),

-blanks = "solvent")
+blank = "solvent")

-#> 1 /usr/local/lib/R/site-library/patRoonData/extdata/pos solvent-pos-1 solvent-pos solvent
+#> 1 solvent-pos-1 /usr/local/lib/R/site-library/patRoonData/extdata/pos solvent-pos solvent

-#> 2 /usr/local/lib/R/site-library/patRoonData/extdata/pos solvent-pos-2 solvent-pos solvent
+#> 2 solvent-pos-2 /usr/local/lib/R/site-library/patRoonData/extdata/pos solvent-pos solvent

-#> 3 /usr/local/lib/R/site-library/patRoonData/extdata/pos solvent-pos-3 solvent-pos solvent
+#> 3 solvent-pos-3 /usr/local/lib/R/site-library/patRoonData/extdata/pos solvent-pos solvent

-#> 4 /usr/local/lib/R/site-library/patRoonData/extdata/pos standard-pos-1 standard-pos solvent
+#> 4 standard-pos-1 /usr/local/lib/R/site-library/patRoonData/extdata/pos standard-pos solvent

-#> 5 /usr/local/lib/R/site-library/patRoonData/extdata/pos standard-pos-2 standard-pos solvent
+#> 5 standard-pos-2 /usr/local/lib/R/site-library/patRoonData/extdata/pos standard-pos solvent

-#> 6 /usr/local/lib/R/site-library/patRoonData/extdata/pos standard-pos-3 standard-pos solvent
+#> 6 standard-pos-3 /usr/local/lib/R/site-library/patRoonData/extdata/pos standard-pos solvent

 NOTE Of course nothing stops you from creating a data.frame with analysis information manually within R or load the information from a csv file.
 In fact, when you create a new project with newProject() you can select to generate a separate csv file with analysis information (i.e. by filling in the right information in the analysis tab).